 7. Sensitivity to Smells

-Sometimes, people develop a sensitivity to the smell of certain foods, which can make them feel nauseated or unable to eat.
+Sometimes, people develop a sensitivity to the smell of certain foods, which can cause them to feel nauseous or unable to eat.

 Why it happens: A heightened sense of smell (or nausea from medications) can make food unappealing.